daniel20087/Every-Floor-Is-XL/README.md

 # Every-Floor-Is-XL

-makes every floor XL in the binding of isaac (a lot of the code from rainey on steam with his first floor is always XL mod)
+makes every floor XL in the binding of isaac and replaces black candle with a random item